ratopi/ratopi.github.io/_posts/2024-03-22-erlang-oop.md

 happen.
 It's stupid to say "this will never happen", but it is not, if your code just stops working and a supervisor restarts the code, so we are again in defined environment.

+# Conclusion

+OOP, functional, declarative, "let it crash" ... at the end, these are all only words.
+Words are useful, because without having a word for something we can not talk about it.
+But these words are less useful when it comes to what is programming all about.
+At the end programming is to express yourself in the most precise way possible.
+That's why mathematics has developed a formula language to be precise.

+So, be precise and express yourself ... and look out for the language, which allows exactly that.